NyomXD/HILL-CIPHER/README.md

-# HILL CIPHER
+# EX NO. 3: IMPLEMENTATION OF HILL CIPHER

+## AIM:
-## AIM: To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: